 “There was certainly unfinished business,” she recounted.
 “I hadn’t been able to go to Pakistan.
 “I knew my entire family had been slaughtered but not how.”

 She travelled back to Sahiwal – her ancestral village in what is now Pakistani Punjab (the state was divided and its capital Lahore became part of Pakistan), and meets an elderly gentlemen who actually explains the events as they happened.

 “My mother didn’t come to all the places,” Rani revealed when it was clear this part of the programme is very intense, and emotionally very difficult.

-Earlier this year at the Sheffield Doc Fest, she spoke about her and the programme-makers’ frustration about not getting a visa in time to travel for the ‘WDYTYA’ programme, but this time as with the Butt family (British Pakistani and wanting to go back the other way to Amritsar in India), all got their visas and made special trips for the programme.
+Earlier this year at the Sheffield Doc Fest, she spoke about her and the programme-makers’ frustration about not getting a visa in time to travel for the ‘WDYTYA’ programme, but this time as with the Butt family (British Pakistani and wanting to go back the other way from Ambala in India to Lahore), all got their visas and made special trips for the programme.

 As well Sameer Butt and his father, Asad Ali Syed, from Sheffield, the programme focuses on a British Bengali doctor who had to flee his ancestral home in what became East Pakistan because of rising mob violence against Hindus there in 1947.

 His British-born daughter Binita Kane makes the trip back on her own to his village in modern day Bangladesh and uncovers further revelations.

 As well as these three British immigrant tales, the programme also looks at Arthur Wise, whose family had been in India for two generations and departed shortly after Partition.